 Now that you have a rough idea what REITs are, the question is how can you start investing into some.
 They are listed in the stock market, in the case of Malaysia, Bursa Stock Exchange.
 Simply head over to the Bursa website and you can see the list of REITs available in the market.
 Buying and selling REITs work the same as buying shares in the stock market and the dividends will be credited directly to your bank account.

 The post is just a general overview of REITs in Malaysia.
 I am not advocating that they are the best instrument to buy but merely option you can look into.
 It does give really good returns.
+You can check out some of the great reasons why you should invest in REITs.
 Similar to any stock, there is a need for you to analyze and perform due diligence on it before buying any.

 Currently, they make up a huge proportion of my investment portfolio as I enjoy the high dividend yield from it.
 I am not an expert in investment matter but just merely sharing what I know.
 Do let me know if I’ve missed out anything important or if there are any recent updates on Malaysian REITs.